kaiewiggins/kaiewiggins.github.io/_posts/2025-02-11-Surrey-Teachers-Association-Convention.md

 Meet local authors, refresh your shelves, and get inspired for the year ahead (& maybe even win a new book or two)!

-Presented in collaboration with Sara Leach & Nikki Bergstresser.
+Presented by Sara Leach & Nikki Bergstresser.
 Additional pop-up book talk guests (local/BC authors/illustrators) to be announced.

 Be sure to visit our tables in the exhibition halls and get your name in for the book prize draws!